hphelion/documentation/cloudos/prepare.overview.md

 Eve is the HP Cloud OS infrastructure topology provisioning service.
 Eve allows you to:

-* Provision TOSCA-based infrastructure topology templates (composite, hybrid, and distributed).
+* Provision TOSCA-based infrastructure topology designs (composite, hybrid, and distributed).

 * Separate template creation and resource pool binding, for simpler, reusable templates.